apache/linkis-website/docs/about/introduction.md

 ## Features

-- **Support for diverse underlying computation storage engines**.
+- **Support for diverse underlying computation storage engines**：
     Currently supported computation/storage engines: Spark, Hive, Python, Presto, ElasticSearch, MLSQL, TiSpark, JDBC, Shell, etc;
     Computation/storage engines to be supported: Flink(Supported in version >=1.0.2), Impala, etc;
     Supported scripting languages: SparkSQL, HiveQL, Python, Shell, Pyspark, R, Scala and JDBC, etc.
-- **Powerful task/request governance capabilities**.
-With services such as Orchestrator, Label Manager and customized Spring Cloud Gateway, Linkis is able to provide multi-level labels based, cross-cluster/cross-IDC fine-grained routing, load balance, multi-tenancy, traffic control, resource control, and orchestration strategies like dual-active, active-standby, etc.
+- **Powerful task/request governance capabilities**： With services such as Orchestrator, Label Manager and customized Spring Cloud Gateway, Linkis is able to provide multi-level labels based, cross-cluster/cross-IDC fine-grained routing, load balance, multi-tenancy, traffic control, resource control, and orchestration strategies like dual-active, active-standby, etc.
-- **Support full stack computation/storage engine**.
-As a computation middleware, it will receive, execute and manage tasks and requests for various computation storage engines, including batch tasks, interactive query tasks, real-time streaming tasks and storage tasks;
+- **Support full stack computation/storage engine**： As a computation middleware, it will receive, execute and manage tasks and requests for various computation storage engines, including batch tasks, interactive query tasks, real-time streaming tasks and storage tasks;
-- **Resource management capabilities**.
-ResourceManager is not only capable of managing resources for Yarn and Linkis EngineManger as in Linkis 0.X, but also able to provide label-based multi-level resource allocation and recycling, allowing itself to have powerful resource management capabilities across multiple Yarn clusters and multiple computation resource types;
+- **Resource management capabilities**：  ResourceManager is not only capable of managing resources for Yarn and Linkis EngineManger as in Linkis 0.X, but also able to provide label-based multi-level resource allocation and recycling, allowing itself to have powerful resource management capabilities across multiple Yarn clusters and multiple computation resource types.
-- **Unified Context Service**.
-Generate Context ID for each **task**/request,  associate and manage user and system resource files (JAR, ZIP, Properties, etc.), result set, parameter variable, function, etc., across user, system, and computing engine.
-Set in one place, automatic reference everywhere;
+- **Unified Context Service**： Generate Context ID for each **task**/request,  associate and manage user and system resource files (JAR, ZIP, Properties, etc.), result set, parameter variable, function, etc., across user, system, and computing engine.
+Set in one place, automatic reference everywhere.
-- **Unified materials**.
-System and user-level unified material management, which can be shared and transferred across users and systems.
+- **Unified materials**： System and user-level unified material management, which can be shared and transferred across users and systems.
-- **Unified Data Source Manage**.
-Provides functions such as adding, deleting, checking, and modifying data sources of hive, es, mysql, and kafka types, version control, and connection testing.
+- **Unified Data Source Manage**： Provides functions such as adding, deleting, checking, and modifying data sources of hive, es, mysql, and kafka types, version control, and connection testing.
-- **Unified MetaData Manage**.
-Provides database, table, and partition queries for hive, es, mysql, and kafka metadata.
+- **Unified MetaData Manage**： Provides database, table, and partition queries for hive, es, mysql, and kafka metadata.

 ## Supported engine types